-The initial modelling projections for each region will be presented to that ODN's PPI group to gather feedback on the different options for optimal testing and treatment strategies.
-This will be used to assess their acceptability and whether they would provide sufficient coverage, i.e. would they miss certain sub-groups.
+The initial modelling projections will be presented to at least one ODN's PPI group to gather feedback on the different options for optimal testing and treatment strategies.
+This will be used to assess their acceptability and whether they would provide sufficient coverage, i.e. would they miss certain subgroups.
 This feedback will be used to improve and refine our local testing and treatment models and strategies and will inform the development of our cost-effectiveness analysis.